w3c/openscreenprotocol/datachannel.md

 This should be covered by the latency evaluations above.
 The relevant user experience requirements ar met by evaluating:
-1. The latency to establish a presentation connection
+1. The latency to establish a presentation connection.
 2. The latency to transmit an application message.